alexbinary/SQLite.swiftly/Design Documents/01-general-design.md

 ### Database schema, table and column descriptions

-Part of a user's goal: no
+Part of a user's goal: yes
-Exposed: no
+Exposed: yes
-Reason: single source of truth

 Although not always explicilty written in code, database schemas, that is the description of the tables and the columns in them, are an essential part when